pmp-p/untitled-asteroids-pyray/README.md

 ### Design process

+* Created the gaming objects, utilizing an inheritance structure.
+All moving/none moving entities like asteroids, players, powerups, and treasure inherited a 2D sprite class meant to encapsulate functionality
+* Created the game loop and mechanics
+* Created the Menu System once the game loop has been finished
+* Implemented API for gathering temperature and wind speed of a city, in order to be used for the difficulty system
+* Implemented a button that allowed the user to change the city being selected, thereby changed the game's difficulty
+* Created a Save/Load file system to save leaderboard information and city data for when the game is ran again.
+*
 ### Challenges

 * How to structure a game from scratch: Start from building the menu system?
 Or start from bulding the game loop?